555Kate555/Mikocin/README.md

 # Mikocin

 1. You must have npm on your local machine.
-If you don't have it you must write command:
+If you don't have it you may write command in your terminal:

     $ sudo npm install -g npm@latest